- Why are personal statements so important?

 👉 Focusing too much on the negative

 Remember, the personal statement is expected to be aspirational, not critical.
 Far too many students end up sounding cynical and overly critical, trying to be unique in their views.
-Your child should speak about the things they love the most and why they love them.
+You should speak about the things you love the most and why you love them.
 Nothing can be more unique!

 👉 Sounding too mechanical